HenaNieminen/Old-java-project/README.md

 -The validation of the contact information is finicky at best.
 The SSN can accept non-sensical time frames eg. 39th of Duodecimber, umlauted characters are not accepted, etc.

+Fixed after screencast:

+-Phone validation

+-SSN validation no longer accepts non-existant days or months.
+Will not take into attention leap years or specific day amounts within a month